 Cantaloupe may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 Cantaloupes are a type of muskmelon—a family of melons that includes many varieties, including canary, casaba, cavallion, crenshaw, crown, honeydew, winter melons, and more.
 While the fruit’s exact origins are unknown, it has long thrived in warm regions of Africa and Asia and today is grown worldwide, where it goes by many different names: rock melon in Southeast Asia and Australia, spanspek in South Africa, and in North America, cantaloupe.
 Meanwhile in Europe, cantaloupes can sometimes have a smooth white rind with green ribbing and a sweeter orange flesh.
-Color, shape, and size differ depending on the variety, but all share a key characteristic sweetness.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.